YuzhuoMa97/SPAGxECCT/README.md

 # SPAGxE<sub>CCT</sub>
 A scalable and accurate framework for large-scale genome-wide gene-environment interaction (G×E) analysis.
 ## Software dependencies and operating systems
 The package has been tested under linux and windows systems.
-(The R package will be rewritten with RCPP codes and support genotype data in PLINK format soon!)
+(The R package will soon be rewritten using Rcpp code to support genotype data in PLINK format!)
 ## How to install and load this package
 ```
 library(devtools)  # author version: 2.4.5